-The 4 Main Components of Safe Biohazardous Waste Management in a Long Term Care Clinics
+The 4 Main Components of Safe Biohazard Waste Management in Long Term Care Clinics

 1. Types of Long Term Care Medical Waste

 Listed below are the most common types of medical waste found in long term care clinics.

 - Materials such as gauze and gowns that accompany the deceased to the funeral home.